DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 I... know about him.
 Even though I've been entrusted by Sid with this, what a mess it turned out to be."

 "What do you mean!
-From Sid?"
+By Sid?"

 It was the same as with Dark Empress Vanessa.
 Just before change due to Zero Code leads to their death, other races heroes remembered about Sid.